DM2™ Mixing Screws

 What Makes The DM2™ Different?

 The DM2™ High Performance Feedscrews produce 15-20% more output than a typical barrier screw with 25% less shear.
 The DM2™ name refers to the distributive mixing and melting action that takes place.
-Taking advantage of the latent heat in already-melted polymer to help raise the temperature of unmelted pellets, this low-shear approach gives molders and extruders some key advantages:
+Taking advantage of the latent heat in already-melted polymer to help raise the temperature of unmelted pellets, these low-shear injection molding screws approach gives molders and extruders some key advantages:

 • less shear-induced degradation

 Conventional feedscrews, and even barrier screws, use a melting mechanism based on high shear between the barrel wall and the unmelted pellets, commonly referred to as “dissipative melting”.
 Since approximately 90% of the polymer is melted by high shear, melt temperatures are correspondingly high, especially at high throughput rates.
 This is both inefficient and potentially damaging to heat-sensitive materials.

 The DM2™ screw, on the other hand, has a thermal “crossover zone” that is positioned along the screw at a point where 70-80% of the polymer is melted.
 This unique configuration of channels and undercut flights allows melt, as well as pellets, to interact without excessive pressure build-up.
 As the plastic crosses over the undercut flights, it tumbles into the next channel.
 The crossover is repeated several times, resulting in an unwinding effect such that the inner or core layer in one channel becomes the outer or skin layer in the other.
 This yields homogeneity in melt properties as well as melt temperature.
 Unmelted pellets are continuously mixed with melted material so that thermal energy is transferred from the molten polymer to any unmelted pellets.